 The rest of the staff will welcome you as if you’re family from the second you walk in.
 They know their products well, they’re not pushy, they laugh at my terrible jokes and more importantly they kept my glass of beer full at all times during their recent latte art throwdown.

 They’re also huge supporters of the coffee scene, having thrown a number of latte art events so far.
-Madelaine organised these events like a rockstar and it was inspiring how well she can coordinate the boozed up morons as the events led on into the night!
+Madelaine organized these events like a rockstar and it was inspiring how well she can coordinate the boozed-up morons as the events led on into the night!

 It’s great to see newer coffee shops getting stuck into helping build the community and some of the old school coffee types in Vancouver can definitely learn from the newbies.

 It’s been AGES since I’ve been impressed by a bathroom!
 Actually, to correct myself, BathroomS.
-There’s two, they’re nice and big, plus one of them is decked out in funky UV lights.
+There are two, they’re nice and big, plus one of them is decked out in funky UV lights.

 House of Funk is one of those rare places that tries two very distinct things and nails them both.
 They have an amazing beer program but they also manage to somehow pull off one of the best coffee lineups in the city.

 This isn’t a place you go to and have coffee while drinking beer.
-This is the kind of place you go to drink coffee and don’t even realise they have beer.
+This is the kind of place you go to drink coffee and don’t even realize they have beer.